SweetySeelam2/Medi-Hack-Devpost-Hackathon/README.md

 ---

+## 🧠 Key results (test set)
+- **AUC:** 0.878
+- **AUPRC:** 0.886
+- **Brier score:** 0.144
+- **AUC 95% CI:** [0.789, 0.949]
+- **Slice AUCs:**
+  - Sex: female 0.846, male 0.871
+  - Age buckets: 45–60 → 0.878; >60 → 0.752
+  - Chest pain type (cp=0): 0.849

+These results are derived from `artifacts/roc.png`, `artifacts/pr.png`, `artifacts/reliability.png`, and `artifacts/shap_summary.png`.

+---

+## 🧪 Interpreting the Results

+- **Overall performance:** Discrimination is strong (AUC ≈ 0.88), precision–recall is solid (AUPRC ≈ 0.89), and post–isotonic calibration is good (Brier ≈ 0.14).

+- **Calibration meaning:** A calibrated probability of p% means ~p out of 100 similar patients will have the outcome—this is why thresholds/bands are actionable.

+- **Action bands (demo policy):** Low < 7%, Medium 7–35%, High ≥ 35%.
+In production, set these with clinicians using a principled utility/capacity trade-off (triage support, not diagnosis).

+- **Fairness & watchpoints:** The >60 age slice shows lower discrimination (ops watchpoint).
+If slice AUCs diverge, consider reweighting, targeted data collection, or cohort-specific thresholds, and audit thresholds periodically.

+- **Governance:** Track reliability curves and slice metrics over time; recalibrate or retune thresholds if drift appears or capacity/priors change.

+---

 ## 🖥️ Streamlit app features

 - **Triage (Diagnostics):** Enter inputs or click Load sample (High risk) → get calibrated probability and a band using the fixed demo policy (Low < 7%, Medium 7–35%, High ≥ 35%).
   Interpretation text explains “per-100 patients” to make calibration tangible.

 - **Explanations:** Vertical bars show what increased (above zero) or reduced (below zero) risk for the current case.

 - **Fairness (Ops):** Quick slice AUCs so I can spot cohort gaps.

 - **Model Quality:** ROC, PR, calibration curve, and AUC CI (95% CI) to judge utility and trust.

 - **Batch Scoring:** Upload CSV → download probabilities + bands for many rows at once.

 - **Data Explorer:** Browse the 302-row training sample and push any row to Triage.

 ---